SvS30/Blog/README.md

 ![CI/CD](https://github.com/SvS30/Own-Blog/workflows/CI/CD/badge.svg)

-This blog is built using [Create React App](https://github.com/facebook/create-react-app), and contains only styles and information of its own.
+This blog is built using [Create React App](https://github.com/facebook/create-react-app).

 ## Steps to get it running:
 1. Fork or clone this repo